ResolvingConflict/NagornoKarabakh/Methods/Readme.md

+## Methods
+1. Find secondary sources about the conflict
+1. Identify [main]participants
+1. Identify [main]events in the past, based on how [main]participants "frame" them
+1. Analyze the past [main]events in the "framing" of the [main]participants from secondary sources
+1. Compare the structure of the conflict with the structure of past events

 ## What do we know about the structure of the conflict?

 ### Bird's eye view
 1. Who is participating?
 	- Intergovernmental